-Rockford Fosgate, Pioneer, and MTX are some of the biggest brands in the subwoofer market and all three make powerful and reliable subs.
+Rockford Fosgate, Pioneer, and MTX Audio make powerful and reliable subwoofers.

 What Size Subwoofer Is Best For Bass?

-The bigger the sub, the better the bass so a 15” subwoofer will be the best for bass.
-However, these sizeable subs won’t fit into many car audio setups so settling for a 12” sub makes sense and you’ll be guaranteed a solid sound.
+The bigger the sub, the better the bass.
+So, a 15” subwoofer will be the best for bass.
+However, these sizeable subs won’t fit into many car audio setups.
+Settling for a 12” sub makes sense and you’ll be guaranteed a solid sound.

 How Many Watts Is Good For A Car Subwoofer?

 Around 300 watts is considered good for a car subwoofer when you’re talking about RMS power, the most important metric for subwoofer power.
-With 300 watts you’ll have ample power for a big sound, although systems that stretch up to 1000 watts will offer harder-hitting bass.
+With 300 watts you’ll have ample power for a big sound.
+However, systems that stretch up to 1000 watts will offer harder-hitting bass.

 Are Shallow Subs Any Good?

-As sub technology has progressed, shallow subs are now well built and can compete with regular subwoofers in terms of power and sound, and they’re easier to fit into tight spaces like the back of your vehicle.
-Pioneer’s TS-SWX2502 is a powerful shallow mounted sub with 300 watts of RMS power that packs a serious punch.
+As subwoofer technology has progressed, shallow subs are now well-built and can compete with regular subwoofers in terms of power and sound.
+They are also easier to fit into tight spaces, such as the back of a vehicle.

 From hip hop to rock ‘n’ roll and even mellow jazz, the bass brings your music to life.
 When you feel the wind in your hair, and the bass pulsing through your body – that’s living.